dkelly255/calorieculator/README.md

 ## User Experience

 ### **Strategy**
-The site strategy is framed around addressing the user needs below:
+The site strategy is framed around addressing the *User Needs* and **User Stories** below:
-- #### User Stories
-    - As a user of the site I would like to be able to:
-        - Learn about why planning & measuring calorie intake can be beneficial for health
+- Allow users to learn about why planning & measuring calorie intake can be beneficial for health
-        - Obtain a personalised daily calorie target calculation based on my individual measurements & activity level
+- Enable Users to obtain a personalised daily calorie target calculation based on my individual measurements & activity level
-        - Receive macro-nutrient mix calculation based on my personalised calorie target above combined with my chosen macro-split option
+- Give Users the ability to calculate individualised macro-nutrient mix calculations based on the individual calorie targets above combined with chosen macro-split options
-        - Generate meal plan ideas based on my personal calorie target & macro mix calculations, and my chosen preferred food selections
+- Generate meal plan ideas for users based on personalised calorie target & macro mix calculations, and personalised chosen preferred food selections

 ### **Scope**
-Functional Specifications / Content Requirements
-- The Scope of the website is informed by the Strategy above, I wanted to ensure the site would have the right scope to actualise the strategy by including content and interactivity that address the user stories
+The Site Scope is informed by the Strategy above, in terms of the Functional Specifications and Content Requirements of the site - I wanted to ensure optimal scope to actualise the strategy by including content and interactivity that help enable the user stories:
-- The site's scope covers some of the benefits of choosing to measure and control caloric intake, set against background images to help a user visually internalise aspects of the activity,as well as three interactive pages to allow the user calculate their calorie targets, macronutrient splits, and meal plans
+- The site's scope encompasses the informational benefits of choosing to measure and control caloric intake, set against background images to help a user visually internalise aspects of the activity, as well as three interactive pages to allow the user calculate their calorie targets, macronutrient splits, and meal plans
-- I have also demarcated the original possible list of site scope into "existing features" and "features yet to implement" - with the former containing the final features of the live site in the spirit of ensuring a Minimum Viable Product (MVP) that would meet project deadlines
+- I have also demarcated the original possible list of site scope into **"existing features"** and **"features yet to implement"** - with the former containing the final features of the live site in the spirit of ensuring a Minimum Viable Product (MVP) that would meet project deadlines

 ### **Structure**
-The site is structured via a 4 page layout, with a header, navigation bar and footer common to all pages, to help the user traverse the site flow.
+The site is structured via a 4 page layout, with a header, navigation bar and footer common to all pages, to help the user traverse the site flow - with access controls around the third and fourth apges, to ensure a user cannot prematurely attempt downstream calculations minimising the potential for errors/logic clashes.
 The four pages map as follows:

 *1. Home Page:* The site's home page will greet the user with an introduction to the "What", "Why", and "How" of calorie planning & measurement.
+This page will always be available to the user, as it does not contain any calculations but instead is focused on providing an introduction, with background and context to the user in advance of the calculations on the following pages

 *2. Calorie Calculation Page:* The Calorie Calculation page will take inputs from the user via HTML data entry fields - including the user's gender, height, weight, age & activity level - allowing Javascript to use these inputs as variables in a pre-determined set of formulas, and returning a personalised calorie target for the user.
 The Harris-Benedict formula is used for the initial Basal Metabolic Rate (hereafter referred to as "BMR") which is then uplifted by an activity factor according to the user's choice (From 1.
 Sedentary to 5.
-Very Active)
+Very Active).
+This page is also always available to the user as it is not dependent on inputs or outputs from any previous pages.

-*3. Macro Mix Page:* The Macro Mix page will ask the user to choose their desired macro-nutrient split (Protein/Carbs/Fats) from three pre-defined options (standard, high-protein, and low-carb) and will then combine this specification with the output from the calorie calculation page, and standard estimated calories per macronutrient per gram to arrive at a personalised daily split in grams per macro-nutrient
+*3. Macro Mix Page:* The Macro Mix page will ask the user to choose their desired macro-nutrient split (Protein/Carbs/Fats) from three pre-defined options (standard, high-protein, and low-carb) and will then combine this specification with the output from the calorie calculation page, and standard estimated calories per macronutrient per gram to arrive at a personalised daily split in grams per macro-nutrient.
+This page is hidden from the user via javascript functionality until page 2 has been completed, as it is dependent on the output from completion of the calorie calculation on page 2.

 *4. Meal Planning Page:* The Meal planning page is the final step in the site flow - and will request the user to select their preferences (or unselect their dislikes) from a pre-determined list of common foods from each of the three macronutrient categories (Protein/Carbohydrates & Fats).
+This page is also hidden from the user via javascript functionality, as it is also dependent on the output from calculations on pages 2 and 3.

 Completion of this activity will trigger Javascript to build the choices into an array per macro group, and then return one random food choice per macro group within boundaries of:
 - (1) Total daily calories are to equal step 1 output (with a possible small error bar +/- tolerance factor for rounding depending on step 3)